- Status: Accredited

 - Data from non-recurrent studies: e.g. “Leben in der Arbeit” – German cohort study on work, age and health or “Job quality and economic success”

-The Research Data Center at the Institute of the Federal Employment Agency at the Institute for Employment Research
+The Research Data Centre of the German Federal Employment Agency at the Institute for Employment Research

 Regensburger Str.
 104